Finding Counterfactually Optimal Action Sequences in Continuous State Spaces

 The above representation of sequential decision making using an SCM $\Ccal$ is a more general reformulation of a Markov decision process, where a (stochastic) policy $\pi(a\given \sbb)$ is entailed by Eq.~\ref{eq:scm_policy}, and the transition distribution (\ie, the conditional distribution of $\Sbb_{t+1}\given\Sbb_t,A_t$) is entailed by Eq.~\ref{eq:scm_trans}.
 Specifically, the conditional density function of $\Sbb_{t+1}\given\Sbb_t,A_t$ is given by

-where $do(A_t=a_t)$ denotes a (hard) intervention on the variable $A_t$, whose value is set to $a_t$.
-Here, the first equality holds because $\Sbb_{t+1}$ and $A_t$ are d-separated by $\Sbb_t$ in the sub-graph obtained from $G$ after removing all arrows pointing out of $A_t$\footnote{For details on d-separation and the $do$-calculus, refer to Chapter 3 of Pearl~\cite{pearl2009causality}.} and the second equality follows from Eq.~\ref{eq:scm_trans}.
+where $do(A_t=a_t)$ denotes a (hard) intervention on the variable $A_t$, whose value is set to $a_t$.\footnote{ In general, the $do$ operator also allows for soft interventions (\ie, setting a probability distribution for $A_t$). } Here, the first equality holds because $\Sbb_{t+1}$ and $A_t$ are d-separated by $\Sbb_t$ in the sub-graph obtained from $G$ after removing all outgoing edges of $A_t$\footnote{This follows directly from the rules of $do$-calculus.
+For further details, refer to Chapter $3$ of Pearl~\cite{pearl2009causality}.} and the second equality follows from Eq.~\ref{eq:scm_trans}.

 Moreover, as argued elsewhere~\cite{oberst2019counterfactual, tsirtsis2021counterfactual}, by using an SCM to represent sequential decision making, instead of a classic MDP, we can answer counterfactual questions.
 More specifically, assume that, at time step $t$, we observed the state $\Sbb_t=\sbb_t$, we took action $A_t=a_t$ and the next state was $\Sbb_{t+1}=\sbb_{t+1}$.
 Retrospectively, we would like to know the probability that the state $\Sbb_{t+1}$ would have been $\sbb'$ if, at time step $t$, we had been in a state $\sbb$, and we had taken an action $a$, (generally) different from $\sbb_t, a_t$.
 Using the SCM $\Ccal$, we can characterize this by a counterfactual transition density function